 Based in the Cotswolds, it offers a two-day intensive on Sounding and Chanting practice and theory where the basic principles and practices of learning Sounding and Chanting are explored and experienced.
 It introduces the core principles in the Art of Sounding and Chanting as a Sacred Sādhana, as well as providing options for those who wish to offer sounding and chanting work for others.

 The workshop is presented with the aim of reflecting the fundamentals of Śrī T Krishnamacharya’s teaching, namely, transmission occurs through the direct experience of the teacher with the students personal practice and study Sādhana.

-The workshop maybe of interest to students from any walk of life, personally interested in learning and practicing the Art of Sound & Chanting for their own personal Sādhana development.
+The workshop may be of interest to students from any walk of life, personally interested in learning and practising the Art of Sound & Chanting for their own personal Sādhana development.
 Or for Yoga teachers and trainee teachers who wish to study for personal Sādhana development and/or for professional teaching.

 – and familiarity with the principles which inspire Sound and Chant practice.